22nd International Piano Week, 27 July–2 August 2025

 We may reimburse part of your participation fee depending on the date of your cancellation:

-• Cancellations between 16 May and 30 June : 50% of the participation fee
+Cancellations until 15 May: 50% of the participation fee

 Organising Committee